mike99mac/zlma/README.md

 git clone https://github.com/mike99mac/zlma
 ```

+## Update the main user
-- Add the group which will be running apache to that user.
-In this exmple the user is ``youruser`` and the group is ``apache``, which is common for Red Hat-based distros.
-For Debian, the group ``www-data`` is common.
+- Add the group which will be running apache to the main non-root user.
+The group ``apache`` is used on Red Hat-based distros, and for Debian, the group ``www-data`` is used.

 ```
 sudo usermod -aG <apache|www-data> <your-user>